rjkwon/blog/content/notes/summer-ride/index.md

 ---
-title: "Summer Ride"
+title: "Summer ride"
 date: 2022-06-06T08:51:55-04:00
 draft: false
+tags:
-tag: bike
+- bike
+- photos
+- map
 ---

 It's the good part of summer right now, the part where it's warm and sunny and the days are long but it hasn't gotten too humid out.
 I went on a nice bike ride yesterday morning along a route I used to take years ago when I first moved to Brooklyn that I haven't done since.
 Truthfully I have not been riding my bike as much as I used to (and I used to ride it EVERYWHERE).
 I am constantly amazed by how quickly this city evolves.
 The thing that was once another thing is now a new thing.
 I also forget how different it is on foot versus cycling versus in a car versus a bus versus the subway.